carstenSpraener/cgV19/README.md

-# cgV19 Core
+# Tutorial to cgV19
-This is the core of the CodeGen V19 (nextGen)
+This is the core of the NextGen V19

 ## A brief history
 In 2002 i started to work on a project for an insurance company in germany.
 The goal was to build